 Did you know?
 In just two minutes, a fire can become life-threatening.
 In five minutes, a residence can be engulfed in flames.
 The NFPA asked American households to estimate how long they thought they had to escape a fire and one-third thought they would have at least six minutes.

-Be notified instantly of any fire threats in your home with smart batteries, such as the ones previously offered to CFM Homeowners through our Roost Smart Home Program.
+Be notified instantly of any fire threats in your home with smart batteries.
 A wifi-enabled 9V battery transforms existing CO and smoke alarms into a Smart Alarm.
 When an alarm sounds, you will be alerted instantly through an app.
 Many times, these devices have an impressive battery life - sometimes up to five years.

 Whether you install a helpful smart battery in your smoke detector or not, there's no denying the narrow time frame for both you and your home's survival if a fire breaks out.
 Be sure to take all the necessary precautions below to prevent a fire from damaging or completely destroying your most valuable possessions.

 Place working smoke and carbon monoxide detectors on every level of your home and inside each bedroom.
 Make sure all alarms are interconnected so that if one alarm is triggered, they all sound.
 Test each alarm monthly to make sure the batteries work, and replace batteries in battery-powered and hard-wired smoke alarms at least once a year (except non-replaceable 10-year lithium batteries).
 And never disable a smoke alarm while cooking – it can be a deadly mistake.

 2. Keep fire extinguishers on all floors of your home.